andrew2sky/quest-rearc/README.md

 This project uses an S3 backend to store the Terraform state file.
 This allows for better collaboration and state management.
 Before you can use this backend, you need to create the necessary AWS resources.

 ### Setting up the S3 Backend
-Created AWS S3 bucket "quest-app-terraform-state" manually using the AWS Management Console
+1. Created AWS S3 bucket "quest-app-terraform-state" manually using the AWS Management Console
 2. Enable versioning on the S3 bucket: Using the AWS Management console
-3. Create a DynamoDB table for state locking: Using the AWS Management console

 ## Docker Configuration